DheerajKP1/Medical-assistant/README.md

 ## Medical Assistant Chatbot
 Overview
-The Medical Assistant Chatbot is an AI-driven tool designed to assist doctors by providing medical insights, understanding documents, and improving patient interactions.
+The Medical Assistant Chatbot (memory/ without memory) is an AI-driven tool designed to assist doctors by providing medical insights, understanding documents, and improving patient interactions.
 Built using Retrieval-Augmented Generation (RAG) technology, it allows medical professionals to upload documents, which the chatbot can process and comprehend to support decision-making.

 Features
 ✔ Medical Document Understanding – Reads and interprets uploaded medical documents.